 Although these specialists understand that a cosmetic surgery patient’s primary goal is to look and feel great, their focus on blepharoplasty is eyelid function.
 This involves ensuring the patient can close their eyes properly after they’ve recovered from surgery.

-With that being said, if there’s a need for any tweaks or corrections, such as dealing with old injuries or removing warts, they will do it during surgery.
+With that being said, if there’s a need for any tweaks or corrections, such as dealing with old injuries or removing an unsightly skin lesion, they will do it during surgery.
 Performing these corrections during an already scheduled procedure ensures that patients do not have more surgical procedures than necessary.